TIMELINE-Nord Stream 2: Russia to Germany gas pipeline's difficult birth

 Sept.
 23: The world’s largest group of shipping insurers says it will not insure vessels involved in the Nord Stream 2 and TurkStream gas pipeline projects because of the threat of U.S. sanctions.

 Oct.
-1: Denmark gives the Nord Stream 2 consortium permission to operate its Baltic Sea natural gas pipeline in Danish waters.
+1: Denmark gives the Nord Stream 2 consortium permission to operate in Danish waters.

-Oct.
-6: Gazprom says it plans to complete Nord Stream 2 “as soon as reasonably possible”.

 Oct.
 7: Poland fines Gazprom more than 29 billion zlotys ($7.6 billion) for building Nord Stream without Warsaw’s approval.